+QLD

-QLD Exemptions apply in relation to particular share or unit issues, deceased estates, change of trustee, acquisitions by liquidators, marketable securities or a restructure of stapled entities.
+Exemptions apply in relation to particular share or unit issues, deceased estates, change of trustee, acquisitions by liquidators, certain transfers of marketable securities or a restructure of stapled entities.

 An interest acquired solely from a compromise or arrangement with creditors under the Corporations Act 2001 (Cth) is also exempt.